B.Sc. [Mechanical Engineering] (Sharif University of Technology)

 Associate Professor, Department of Mechanical Engineering, Faculty of Engineering, University of Victoria

-Research Interestsbiochemical engineering; Biomaterials; biomedical engineering; cell culture; electrospinning; Micofluidics; structural tissue engineering
+Research Interestsbiochemical engineering; Biomaterials; biomedical engineering; Bioprinting; cell culture; Drug delivery; electrospinning; Micofluidics; Organ on a chip; structural tissue engineering; Tissue engineering

 Dr. Mohsen Akbari has developed multifunctional hydrogel-based wound dressing for wound monitoring and drug delivery.
 This smart bandage technology intends to treat wounds such as pressure ulcers, which are a common complication following a spinal cord injury.
 Research at Dr. Akbari’s laboratory lies at the interface of cellular biology, biomaterials, and mechanical engineering.
 His lab uses 3D bioprinting, electrospinning, and microfluidics technology to develop advanced fibrous materials for applications in tissue engineering and drug delivery.